guardzcom/slack-channel-cleanup/README.md

   - Requires a Google Cloud Project
   - Service account must have editor access to the sheet
   - Sheet URL must be in the correct format
+- Last activity data:
+  - Fetched using conversations.history API (Tier 3 rate limit)
+  - May be empty if channel has no messages or if you lack access permissions
+  - Updates each time the channel list is refreshed

 ## Debugging